Canon 1Ds vs Sony A6000

 Feature comparison: Canon 1Ds vs Sony A6000

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), while the 1Ds has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.70x).
 The adjacent table lists some of the other core features of the Canon 1Ds and Sony A6000 along with similar information for a selection of comparators.

 One feature that is present on the 1Ds, but is missing on the A6000 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.